PeterM-13/MicroMouse-HelpCode/README.md

 Here you will find the help code for MicroMouse.
 <br>Please also refer to the MicroMouse user guide for more infomation.

-## Key Changes & Updates
-Acheived 'Maze-Routing'.
-- Made IR reading ansyc with 3ms delay.
-Rest of program continue in that time.
-This made a huge difference and almost trippled the granuality of the readings.
-- Improved lane centering.
-- Added collision detection using the step count.
-Where if I detect the wheels are not spinning when they should be, I stop.
-- Attempted a `collisionSolution()`, but not fully implemented this yet.
-This involved adding a new method to the action buffer to replace the current action with a new one.
-So if I detect a collision I could replace the current action with a 'reverse' action.
-- Added `irMonitoring` action, to drive forwards until an IR reading is detected.
-This is used just before turning to ensure right distance from wall infront.
-- Added ability to turn around when reached a dead-end.
-It reverses against the wall behind to re-aligh.
-I added a `turnAround` action to enable this.
-It turns around in the direction away from the closest wall to avoid a collision.
-- Added designated `turnLeft` and `turnRight` actions.
-Removed the `rotate` action, as I found a different number of steps required for each.
-- Improved gyro functionality, but still seems unusable.
-Has a +/- 10deg error.

 ## Contents
 <img src="https://github.com/user-attachments/assets/4a2ef373-2c49-4930-8519-a5ad0b24f1ef" alt="MicroMouse Title Page" align="right" height=250px/>